kestra-io/validate-action/README.md

 * Take a folder in input containing your `Flow` **or** `Template` as yaml files.
 The action look recursively meaning resources in subfolder will be validated too.
 * For each resource, 2 outputs are possible:
-    * ':heavy_check_mark: flow-id' when your resource is validated.
+    * '✔️ flow-id' when your resource is validated.
-    * ':x: filename' when an error was found in your resource.
+    * '❌ filename' when an error was found in your resource.
 Following by the error message.

 ## Usage